D-Sketon/hexo-theme-reimu/README.en.md

   region:
 ```

-If based on [giscus](https://giscus.app/zh-CN), please refer to the documentation to complete the configuration of the repository and change `giscus.enable` to `true` in the inner `_config_yml`, and fill in the corresponding data.
+If based on [giscus](https://giscus.app/zh-CN), please refer to the documentation to complete the configuration of the repository and change `giscus.enable` to `true` in the inner `_config.yml`, and fill in the corresponding data.

 ```yml
 giscus: